 To some it is important to have the best pup in a litter, while to others they do not want to spay/neuter and feel there is some health benefit to allowing their dog to responsibly reproduce.
 While others simply believe in what we are trying to do and want to be a part of it.
 There are many personal reasons why someone wishes to assist as a Co-owner for our terrific program.

 What are the disadvantages of Co-ownership?

-Can I breed the dog myself?
+Can I use the dog for breeding myself?

 Do I have to be local to your area to be a Co-owner?

-Do you have a sample contract I can look at?
+Do you have a contract?